-I received an e-mail from a young lady who aspires to join the military in the next year.
+I received an e-mail from a young woman who aspires to join the military in the next year.
 Knowing she has a lot of physical fitness tests in her future, she wants some advice on improving her performance of push-ups.
-She says she has never practiced push-ups the "traditional way," which is what I call the regular push-up as opposed to the knee push-up.
+She says she never has practiced push-ups the "traditional way," which is what I call the regular push-up as opposed to the knee push-up.

 First of all, there is no reason why women cannot do the regular push-up.
 All it takes is practice.
-I have several men and women clients who started out doing push-ups on their knees but now can easily do 40 to 50 regular push-ups without stopping to rest.
+I have several male and female clients who started out doing push-ups on their knees but now can do 40 to 50 regular push-ups without stopping to rest.
 Here are some simple tips and workouts to help you get above-average scores on the PFT.

-Get the heart pumping and the arms warmed up by doing the following warm-up (repeat three to five times; it only takes 2 or 3 minutes):
+Get the heart pumping and the arms warmed up by doing the following warmup (repeat 3-5 times; it only takes 2-3 minutes):

-After warming up, stretch the triceps and chest and shoulders:
+After warming up, stretch the triceps, chest and shoulders:

-Triceps/ Shoulders Stretch: Place both arms over and behind your head.
+Triceps/shoulders stretch: Place both arms over and behind your head.
 Grab your right elbow with your left hand and pull your elbow toward your opposite shoulder.
-Lean into the pull to also stretch your back/oblique muscles.
+Lean into the pull to stretch your back/oblique muscles.
 Switch arms and repeat.

-Chest/ Shoulders Stretch: Grab onto a bar or wall with one hand, turn and twist so you feel a stretch of the chest and shoulder connection.
+Chest/shoulders stretch: Grab on to a bar or wall with one hand, then turn and twist so you feel a stretch of the chest and shoulder connection.
 Pull your shoulders back and stick your chest out.
 Hold for 15 seconds.
 Switch arms and repeat.

 Do five to 10 cycles of: